 Do not under apply!

 Not recommended for application to water bodies less than 10,000 square feet in size.

 Remove any deep silt, livestock, dense reeds or heavy vegetation, as they can impede the polymers ability to get to the seepage.

 Soilfloc Pond Sealant Application

-Simply sprinkle Part A and Part B over the surface of the water.
+Simply sprinkle the polymer crystals of Part A and Part B over the water surface.
 The water should not be moving and you should not apply during rain or wind events.
 Distribute it as if you are “feeding chickens” at the recommended rates.
 Remember to cast out gently no more than 5’ by hand, scoop or fertilizer spreader from a boat or raft.

 Apply minimum of:

 4 oz. per 10 sq. ft. applied as follows

 Soilfloc Sealant Part A 2 oz. per 10 sq. ft.

 Soilfloc Sealant Part B 2 oz. per 10 sq. ft.